ArnaudC/nginxRtmpWeb/README.md

 # Description
-A Rtmp and HTTP server.
-Host your Rtmp streaming content and see the result with the embeded client.
+A Rtmp (nginx-rtmp) and HTTP server (nginx).
+Host your Rtmp streaming content and see the result with the embeded client (vgaplayer).
 All hosted on docker.
 Based on https://hub.docker.com/r/tiangolo/nginx-rtmp/.

 # Run the server :